wchang17/js-dc-5/10-express/lesson_plan.md

 ### Full Stack application
 - A full stack application is one where we have a client and a server and logic that exists in both
-- The definition of full stack application has gotten really grey over the last couple years or so as more and more libraries and methods are coming out
+- The definition of full stack application has gotten  grey over the last couple of years as more and more libraries and patterns are coming out
-- Refer back to the article that Gabe posted in slack last week about what it feels like to learn JavaScript in 2016
 - At it's core, a full stack app has these two parts and they communicate with each other in response to user input

 #### The Client